-On July 15th and July 22nd, City staff members presented a balanced 2021 budget proposal to the City Council.
-The proposal calls for a modest levy increase of 3.99% after Department Directors were required to hold the line on operational spending.
-Since Washington County estimates Cottage Grove's tax base will grow 9% in 2021, the City was able to propose a levy increase under 3%.
-The next step will be the Council approving the levy in September.
-Below you'll find the two budget workshop presentations that started the 2021 budget discussion.
+On July 28th and August 11th, City staff members presented a balanced 2022 budget proposal to the City Council.
+The proposal calls for a modest levy increase of 4.26% after Department Directors were required to hold the line on operational spending.
+Since Washington County estimates Cottage Grove's tax base will grow 6% in 2022, the City will have the lowest tax rate since 2017.
+The Council approved the levy on September 15th.
+Below you'll find the two budget workshop presentations and the preliminary levy presentation from the September 15th meeting.

 A typical budget preparation calendar includes the following target dates:

 - May - Budget Goal setting workshop with City Council

 - June - City Departments submit budget requests and revenue estimates

 - July and August - Review and balance budget during workshops with City Council

 - September - Council adopts preliminary property tax levy and budget